bfauber71/MyParkingMgr/jrk/README.md

 ### New Installation (Recommended: Use Setup Wizard)
 1. Upload all files to your hosting via FTP
 2. Create a MySQL database using cPanel/phpMyAdmin
-3. **Navigate to `http://yoursite.com/path/setup.php`** in your browser
+3. **Navigate to `http://yoursite.com/path/setup-wizard.php`** in your browser
-4. Follow the setup wizard to configure your installation:
+4. Follow the comprehensive setup wizard:
-   - Enter your application URL and base path
-   - Provide database credentials
+   - Step 1: Configure database connection
-   - Test database connection
+   - Step 2: Install database schema automatically
-   - Save configuration
-5. Import `sql/install.sql` via phpMyAdmin to create database tables
+   - Step 3: Create your first admin user
+   - Step 4: Complete setup
-6. **Delete or rename `setup.php`** for security (optional but recommended)
+5. **Delete or rename setup files** for security (recommended):
+   - `setup.php`
+   - `setup-wizard.php`
+   - `setup-test-db.php`
-7. Access your site and login with: `admin` / `admin123`
+6. Access your site and login with the admin credentials you created
-8. **Important:** Change the admin password immediately!

 ### Alternative: Manual Installation
 1. Upload all files to your hosting via FTP